'Jane Doe' Immigrant Has Abortion In Texas, After Battle With Trump Administration

 Federal and state officials have said that because of the young woman's immigration status, she had no inherent right to an elective abortion in the U.S.

+Responding to the news, Kristan Hawkins, president of the anti-abortion rights group Students for Life, called it "a tragedy" and said, "The U.S. should not become the abortion capitol of the world."

+"It's the worst form of patriarchy to tell a young woman that without an abortion, she can't accomplish great things," Hawkins said, "and we hope that [the] Trump administration will continue to fight to protect the lives of all on U.S. soil."

-The young woman had obtained a judge's permission to have an abortion without parental consent.
+Jane Doe had obtained a judge's permission to have an abortion without parental consent, as required by Texas law.
 A native of Central America, she entered the U.S. without a guardian and was being held in a detention center in Brownsville, Texas.
 She was in the official custody of the Department of Health and Human Services.

-Describing the opposing legal positions, NPR's Sarah McCammons says, "Federal attorneys have argued that they're looking out for the young woman's 'best interest' and that the administration wants to 'promote childbirth and fetal life.'"
+Describing the opposing legal positions, NPR's Sarah McCammon says, "Federal attorneys have argued that they're looking out for the young woman's 'best interest' and that the administration wants to 'promote childbirth and fetal life.'"

 Sarah adds, "Attorneys for the girl note that she is not asking the federal government to pay for the abortion, only to allow her to leave the facility to obtain it."

-The young woman's case became embroiled in debates over two of the hottest issues in America: immigration and abortion rights.
+The young woman's case became embroiled in debates over two of the hottest political issues in America: immigration and abortion rights.

 "Justice prevailed today for Jane Doe," said Brigitte Amiri, senior staff attorney with the ACLU Reproductive Freedom Project.
 She added, "With this case we have seen the astounding lengths this administration will go to block women from abortion care."